18F/before-you-ship/_pages/ato/checklist.md

 title: ATO Checklist
 ---

 To start the security clearance process, [create an issue in the DevOps repository](https://github.com/18F/DevOps/issues/new?title=ATO+for+%3Cproject%3E) using this template.
 Make sure to replace the placeholders at the top.
+Feel free to add a username after each task to assign it, and/or make corresponding items in your issue tracker.
+After the DevOps issue is created, DevOps will schedule a time to meet with you and discuss the ATO.

 ```markdown
 * **Main repository:** <url>